-Common logo questions a majority of business owners new to branding efforts have, go something like this: What files do I give my printer?
+A majority of business owners new to branding efforts have common logo questions that go something like this: What files do I give my printer?
 What formats do I use on a website?
 Without getting into too much detail, we’re going to tell you what goes where.

 Whenever designers create a logo for a client, they deliver (or should deliver) a wide range of digital image formats.
 Created correctly, these deliverables should serve the client well over the lifetime of the logo, and as long as you know which format to use where, you’ll be golden in the branding department with a file for every eventuality.
 There are exceptions and permutations, but after most logo design projects, you’ll end up with a file array that looks something like this.
 We’re not going to get into the whys and wherefores with long drawn out technical explanations of file formats.
 We’ve done that over here but we’ll still need to quickly describe each file: